tcrundall/chronostar-tng/docs/source/userdocs/cli.rst

    modules:
       component: "SpaceComponent"      # 6D Gaussian with no age
       mixture: "ComponentMixture"      # Default mixture (currently no alterantives anyway)
-      introducer: "SimpleIntroducer"   # Determines how components are introduced into future fits
-      icpool: "SimpleICPool"           # Manages a pool of initial conditions of arbitrary number of comps
+      icpool: "SimpleICPool"           # Manages a pool of initial conditions, determines how comps are introduced

    mixture:
       max_iter: 100     # Max number of EM iterations